-Research shows that these medications augment the risk of developing an allergic reaction and inflammation in the lower respiratory airways if they are not taken in combination with corticosteroids.
+These medications augment the risk of developing an allergic reaction and inflammation in the lower respiratory airways if they are not taken in combination with corticosteroids.

 Statistics on Asthma and Cannabis

-23. Smoke residues from marijuana aggravate asthma symptoms.
+24. Smoke residues from marijuana aggravate asthma symptoms.

-Although cannabinoids have therapeutic effectsin asthma patients, asthma and smoking weed is not the best combination.
+Although cannabinoids have therapeutic effects in asthma patients, asthma and smoking weed is not the best combination.
 When it comes to vaping vs smoking cannabis, vaping is better as there are no harmful combustion derivatives released by smoking.
 It is recommended for asthmatics to use edibles, oils, and vape rather than smoke cannabis.

 A 2015 study showed that THC influences the release of acetylcholine — the main excitatory neurotransmitter that induced contraction and bronchoconstriction in an animal study.
 THC demonstrated a calming influence on airway hyper-responsiveness and anti-inflammatory activity in the said airways.

-26. A single dose of vaporized cannabis has no effect on breathing, according to a 2018 study.
+27. A single dose of vaporized cannabis has no effect on breathing, according to a 2018 study.

-27. CBD has similar effects to dexamethasone.
+28. Asthma facts from 2019 imply that CBD has similar effects to dexamethasone.

 CBD regulates the basal pro-inflammatory response of the body, by diminishing the production of cytokines and the activity in monocytes.
 This effect is similar to that of dexamethasone.
 This way, CBD acts as an anti-inflammatory agent in pro-inflammatory conditions.

-28. Statistics of asthma pathogenesis show CBD reduces asthma-related structural changes in the lungs.
+29. Statistics of asthma pathogenesis show CBD reduces asthma-related structural changes in the lungs.

 Chronic lung tissue inflammation leads to airway remodeling of this organ.
 This involves the thickening of the airway walls, the development of bronchial hyper-responsiveness, edema, and abnormal mucous secretion.